 Laser scanning allows us to map a facility by quickly creating a 3D model of existing structures, without the need for historical drawings.

 When existing documentation is difficult to interpret or is missing, scanning helps fill in the blanks.
 The Kerr Lake WTP is an ideal use case for laser scanning, because the expansion will connect existing parts of the plant to new parts that have yet to be constructed.
-“We don’t have robust documentation of changes made since the plant opened in 1974,” said Todd Smith, CDM Smith design manager.
+“We don’t have robust documentation of changes made since the plant opened in 1974,” said Todd Smith, CDM Smith design manager and associate.
 “Record drawings were somewhat foreign back then.”
 To overcome this challenge, the project team uses a 360-degree laser scanner able to collect nearly one million measurements per second that can be processed to help build or add to 3D models.

 Architect and intelligent modeling coordinator Clarice Sollog recalls the nature of project delivery prior to the advent of laser scanning.
 “We previously relied on 2D record drawings that aren’t always current,” said Sollog.
 “Now, scanning gives us a snapshot of what actually exists, creating consistency across disciplines and alleviating coordination issues.”
 Throughout construction, the 3D model can be updated with new scans as structures are built.
 In Kerr Lake’s case, the 3D model will eventually become an up-to-date as-built CAD file of the new plant when project construction is completed.
 “That’s the as-built difference,” said CDM Smith construction manager, Steve Solters.
 “Everyone is looking at the same thing and you’re not making interpretations from an historical drawing."